postsharp/Metalama.Documentation/conceptual/Aspects/creating-live-template.md

    - Diagnostics reported by the aspect will be ignored.
    - Aspect ordering and requirements will be ignored.

-2. Override the <xref:Caravela.Framework.Aspects.IAspect.BuildAspectClass*> method and set the <xref:Caravela.Framework.Aspects.IAspectClassBuilder.IsLiveTemplate> property to `true`.
+2. Override the <xref:Caravela.Framework.Aspects.IAspect.BuildAspectClass%2A> method and set the <xref:Caravela.Framework.Aspects.IAspectClassBuilder.IsLiveTemplate> property to `true`.